MicrosoftDocs/Viva/Viva/learning/advanced-search.md

 #### Intuitive UI for advanced search options

-We are working on improving our advanced search capabilities through an intuitive user interface and experience.
+We're working on improving our advanced search capabilities through an intuitive user interface and experience.